-- We will Equality Impact Assess our Collective worship policy, Assemblies and RE curriculum. - Within our PSHE, RE, Equal Opportunities and Behaviour and Anti Bullying policies there are statements that outline the school commitment to promoting equality with regards to religion or belief.
-Objectives in our PSHE policy which states we "enable the children to have respect for others" underpins our pedagogy when teaching about different religions and beliefs. - Our assemblies often refer to different beliefs to raise the children's awareness of this.
-We also use a wide range of material from other beliefs in our assembly times to both raise awareness and show the similarities and differences in the world's religions. - We respect parents' rights to withdraw their child from RE and Collective Worship. - We gather information on staff and children religious beliefs and use this to consider the content of what we teach. - We follow an agreed Collective Worship policy.
+- We will Equality Impact Assess our Collective worship policy, Assemblies and RE curriculum. - Within our PSHE, RE, Equal Opportunities and Behaviour and Anti Bullying policies there are statements that outline the school commitment to promoting equality with regards to religion or belief. - Our assemblies often refer to different beliefs to raise the children's awareness of this.
+We also use a range of material from other beliefs in our assembly times to both raise awareness and show the similarities and differences in the world's religions.

+- We respect parents' rights to withdraw their child from RE and Collective Worship. - We follow an agreed Collective Worship policy.